MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-installing-configuring.md

                 R CMD INSTALL deployrRserve_7.4.2_for_R_3.2.x.tgz

-        -   If you have RRO RRO 8.x or R 3.1.x, then run this command:
+        -   If you have RRO 8.x or R 3.1.x, then run this command:

                 R CMD INSTALL deployrRserve_7.4.2_for_R_3.1.x.tgz